osm-quality/wikibrain/README.md

-Stores knowledge and data necessary to properly use links from OpenStreetMap to Wikipedia, Wikidata and other Wikimedia projects.
+Stores knowledge and data necessary to properly use links from OpenStreetMap to Wikipedia, Wikidata and Wikimedia Commons.

 # Running tests